 - Don't leave babies unattended around dogs.
-Babies make sudden movements and loud noises that could startle your dog.
+Babies make sudden movements and loud noises that can startle dogs.

 - If you're expecting a baby, start early to get your dog used to the changes a baby will make in your dog's and your lives.

-- Don't attempt or allow your children to attempt to remove anything (toys, food or other objects) from your dog's mouth.
+- Don't allow children to attempt to remove anything (toys, food, or other objects) from your dog's mouth.
 Instead, find something of equal or greater value to offer your dog as a trade.

-- Teach your children about dog safety early and promote dog-safe practices.
+- Teach children about dog safety early and promote dog-safe practices.

-- If you are considering bringing a new dog into your family, write down what your family is like and then consult your local shelter staff or do research on the Internet to learn about what kind of dog would be best for you.
+- If you are considering bringing a new dog into your family, write down what your family is like and then consult your local shelter staff or do research to learn about what kind of dog would be best for you.

 - Avoid hitting your dog or using other forms of physical punishment because it can make the dog fearful, resentful, or aggressive.